FNF-CNE-Devs/CodenameEngine/README.md

 - Week 6 still have no dialogue
 - Week 7 have no running tankman

-Build instructions are below, use the "introMod" folder for... mods.
+Build instructions are below.
+Press TAB on the main menu to switch mods.

 Also, `lime test windows` uses the source assets folder instead of the export one.

 ## CREDITS
 - Credits to Smokey555 for the fancy Animate Atlas code